 Track keeping deviations can occur for a variety of reasons.
 They may be necessary for weather avoidance or strong winds, and the speed and weight of the aircraft are also significant factors.
 For example, modern, faster aircraft have a wider radius of turn than older, slower aircraft.
-The decrease in overall track keeping compliance is due to an increase in 09L departures (an increase in easterly operations overall, particularly when Single Runway Operations were in effect) and an increase in Compton 09R departures, both of which have known track keeping issues.
-These are being addressed through Heathrow's formal Airspace Change Proposal (ACP) in support of the Government's Airspace Modernisation Strategy.
-More information on this ACP can be accessed at heathrow.com/airspacemodernisation.

-5.4 The Compton Easterly Departure Route
+4.3 The Compton Easterly Departure Route

 As shown above, track keeping compliance for the Compton easterly departure route is much lower than Heathrow's other departure routes.
-Over time, as the number of flights using Heathrow has increased, the route has become challenging to manage because of its proximity to the Ockham holding stack to the south of the airport.
+Over time, as the number of flights using Heathrow has increased, the route has become challenging to manage because of its proximity to the Ockham holding stack for arriving aircraft to the south of the airport.